Terms used:

 A short program to music a maximum of two minutes 50 seconds in length containing the list of elements announced by the ISU for the current season:

-• Intersection element: angled intersection; additional Point Of Intersection is required
+- Intersection element: whip intersection; additional Point Of Intersection is required

-• Move element: all skaters must execute the same fm, second fm is permitted only as a part of a feature, different feet are permitted
+- Move element: if using a group D feature, the block feature is required, all skaters must start in the same fm, second fm is permitted only as a part of a feature, different feet are permitted

-• No hold element: Features are required and only features will be counted.
+- No hold element: must be one open block.
+Features are required and only features will be counted.
 Maximum sB will be called

-• Pivoting element – block: Pivoting must be executed in four lines
+- Pivoting element – block: Pivoting must be executed in three lines, lines must be as equal as possible

 Free Program

-• Two different intersection elements: must be different, angled intersection not permitted; Additional Feature Point Of Intersection will be called
+- Two different intersection elements: must be different, whip intersection not permitted; Additional Feature Point Of Intersection will be called if included

-• No hold element: Additional Feature step sequence is required.
-Maximum NHEB will be called (Features are not required)
+- No hold element: Additional Feature step sequence will be called if included.
+Maximum NHEB will be called (Features will not be called if included)

 These are basic requirements.
 See current ISU Communications for more detailed information pertaining to the Junior Synchronized Skating Short and Free Programs.